jonathaneeckhout/jdungeon/README.md

 ## Feature Roadmap
 Have a look at the current open tickets of what features are on the roadmap: https://github.com/jonathaneeckhout/jdungeon/issues

+## Feature Requests
+You can submit feature requests for JDungeon by opening a new issue.
+To do this, make sure to start the issue title with "Feature Request:" and apply the "feature request" label.
+Be sure to provide comprehensive details regarding the feature, its intended purpose, what it aims to achieve or resolve, and any relevant use cases.
+Once submitted, your feature request will undergo a review process and, if approved, will be transformed into a development task.

 ## Install Instructions
 ### Step 1: Clone the repository
 ```bash